Paranormal Activity - Do Cremation Ashes Invite Spirits to Stay Around Home?

 If you have a loved one’s ashes in a closet, what can be done with them?
 Here are some options for remaining respectful of both your memories and your family’s diverse needs, especially if family members want to keep the ashes at home.

-For those interested in less traditional ways of honoring a loved one’s memory, think-outside-the-cremation-urn options abound:
+When it comes to wondering what to do with a loved one's ashes, for those interested in less traditional ways of honoring a loved one's memory, think-outside-the-cremation-urn options abound:

 • Having ashes blown into glass, such as a vase, paperweight or distinctive glass cremation keepsakes, offers a beautiful alternative to a somber urn.